 When we returned to town that evening we decided to see an Imax movie, and afterwards walked through Harrah's casino, which has a real big oak tree in its lobby (pretty cool).
 Carla and I actually left the casino with a profit of about $12 from playing the 25 cent slot machines.
 We decided to eat at a local place called Mother's (really good sandwiches).

 Darkness fell on us as we walked back toward the hotel, but there was a parade we had to pass around.
 It was several streets long and was an "American-Italian" parade.
 It was a miniature Mardi Gras with beads everywhere, beer, booze, crazy people hanging from the balconies.
 We were right in the middle of it.
 What a treat for us, because I thought Mardi Gras was the only annual parade they have.
 Joke's on me.
-The folks in live to have parades, so there are several every year.
+The folks in New Orleans live to have parades, so there are several every year.
 We made it back to the room and watched an in-room movie and went to sleep.

 The last day there we decided to eat breakfast at the world famous "Brenans" which is the creator of the Bananas Foster.
 It is the best tasting dessert in the world.
 Watch out, though, those $15 omelets will get ya!
 We decided to walk around Jackson Square to see the cathedral and the local artists.
 There are some excellent artists located here.
 This is a great place to get a horse and buggy tour around town.
 We walked on over to the Farmers Market which was really interesting with fruits and hot sauces, T-shirts, vegetables, etc., to buy.